fosslight/fosslight-guide-en/tutorial/1_project.md

     $ ls sample_src
     CImg-master.zip cairo-1.4.12/
     ```
-- Click the Upload button to upload the downloaded file.
+- Click the Upload button to upload the packaging file.
 - Fill in "Path of source code in the OSS Package" as shown below and click Save.
 ![pkg](images/1_prj_pkg.png)
 - If you click Verify, you can see that the README, File List, and Banned List buttons are activated.